MehmetMHY/TermLaunch/README.md

 Key components:

-- `AppDelegate` - Main application controller
+- `AppDelegate`: Main application controller
-- `setupMenu()` - Initializes the menu bar menu
+- `setupMenu()`: Initializes the menu bar menu
-- `registerHotKey()` - Sets up the Option + Space hotkey
+- `registerHotKey()`: Sets up the Option + Space hotkey
-- `openTerminal()` - Opens the selected terminal with appropriate AppleScript
+- `openTerminal()`: Opens the selected terminal with appropriate AppleScript
-- `UserDefaults` - Persists terminal selection preference
+- `UserDefaults`: Persists terminal selection preference

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.